AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - Name: Annabelle Delacruz
 - School: Miami Dade College
 - Favorite Quote: The grass isn't always greener on the other side
+---
+- Name: Aayush Acharya
+- School: Howard University
+- Favorite Quote: In your actions, don’t procrastinate.
+In your conversations, don’t confuse.
+In your thoughts, don’t wander.
+In your soul, don’t be passive or aggressive.
+In your life, don’t be all about business.